 By far the most precious thing you can give overnight guests is privacy.
 It's so awkward to be a guest; you feel on display, like you have no control over your situation.

 Provide a little sanctuary for your overnight guests.
 Offer them a retreat where they can go and regroup.
 These tips for hosting overnight guest will help ensure they feel at home in your home.

 Here are the basics to include to make a room comfy and cozy for your overnight guests:

 These lovely amenities are simply icing on the cake.
 These aren't essential - but providing them might get you back in the will.

 Yeah, you love Uncle Scott - but do you really want to negotiate around his shaving supplies?
-Stock the guest bath with:
+For extra comfort, stock the guest bath with: